fukaraca/fukaraca/README.md

 - He is a Mechatronics Engineer.
 - A self taught software developer.
 - Golang enthusiast.
-- Looking for a new career path dedicated on programming

 You can reach him at fukaraca@hotmail.com